-In Hawaiian "kailua" literally means "two seas," which may refer to the tricky currents offshore.
-The word "kona" literally means "leeward or calm."
+In Hawaiian "kailua" translates into "two seas," which may refer to the tricky currents offshore, and the word "kona" means "leeward or calm."

 The Kona Coast of Hawaii's Big Island is known for its excellent dry and sunny weather.
 Like most of the Hawaii Islands, the leeward or western sides of the islands are generally warmer and dryer than the windward or eastern sides.